 B.A., Providence College; M.P.A., Fairleigh Dickinson University; J.D., University of Notre Dame; LL.M., The Judge Advocate General's Legal Center and School; LL.M., J.S.D., Yale University

-As an attorney, Dean Schenck held a variety of positions.
-She was an Environmental Attorney and the Executive Officer for the Judge Advocate General’s Criminal Law Division.
-At the United States Military Academy at West Point, she served as Chief of the Administrative and Civil Law Division, Assistant Professor of constitutional and military law, and co-course Director for Introduction to Legal Methods, and the department Academic Counselor.
-She received the Honor Society of Phi Kappa Phi Scholastic Achievement Award and was one of five West Point faculty and staff members to be appointed into the Phi Kappa Phi National Honor Society.
+As an Army attorney, Dean Schenck held a variety of positions and received the 2003 Judge Advocates Association Outstanding Career Armed Services Attorney Award (Army).
+Her practice experience included positions such as Environmental Attorney and Executive Officer for the Department of the Army, Judge Advocate General’s Criminal Law Division.
+At the United States Military Academy, West Point, she served as Chief of the Administrative and Civil Law Division, Assistant Professor of Constitutional and Military law, Co-Course Director for Introduction to Legal Methods, and the Law Department Academic Counselor.
+She received the Honor Society of Phi Kappa Phi Scholastic Achievement Award and was one of five West Point faculty and staff members to be inducted into the Phi Kappa Phi National Honor Society.

-Dean Schenck’s other assignments as an Army attorney included: Deputy Staff Judge Advocate, Chief, Criminal Law Division; Supervising Special Assistant U.S. Attorney, Chief, Claims and Legal Assistance Divisions, U.S. Army Aviation Center, Fort Rucker; Acting Command Judge Advocate, Claims and Legal Assistance Attorney, Trial Counsel and Infantry Brigade Legal Advisor, Republic of Korea; and Assistant Fielding Team Chief, Assistant Secretary of the General Staff, Communications-Electronics Command, Fort Monmouth.
+Dean Schenck’s other assignments as an Army attorney included: Deputy Staff Judge Advocate, Chief, Criminal Law Division, Supervising Special Assistant U.S. Attorney, and Chief, Claims and Legal Assistance Divisions, U.S. Army Aviation Center, Fort Rucker; Acting Command Judge Advocate, Claims and Legal Assistance Attorney, and Trial Counsel and Infantry Brigade Legal Advisor, Republic of Korea; and Assistant Fielding Team Chief and Assistant Secretary of the General Staff, Communications-Electronics Command, Fort Monmouth.